City Service Portal

 User Research

-User interviews were conducted with four Norwalk City officers to gain insights into their workflow and identify pain points in their current processes.
-These interviews uncovered key challenges, such as complex workflows, which informed and guided subsequent design decisions
+Interviews with four Norwalk City officers revealed pain points such as complex workflows, which informed design decisions.

 Filter placed on the left